-This PCN has always been significantly below the city average, and is falling more quickly than Leeds.
+This PCN has always been close to the city average.

 Deprived Leeds is much higher than Leeds overall and decreasing at the same slow rate.

 An overall mortality rate often hides very different rates for the different sexes.
 Here are the separate female and male rates.